 Each church operates its own system of financing their Ministry Trainee scheme.

 - Pay Ministry Trainees for the hours they work at the national minimum wage or above.

-- Cover the cost of the NWP Ministry Training Course for trainees.
+- Cover the cost of the NWGP Ministry Training Course for trainees.

 - Cover other work expenses and costs of any relevant training.

 Most churches ask Ministry Trainees to raise some of the cost of the year through personal support.
 In some cases churches will provide accommodation and/or board in lieu of salary.

 Ministry trainees can be of any age or life experience.
 What matters is your eagerness to grow as ministers of the gospel and their desire to serve a local church.

 Many trainees end up in full-time paid Christian work longer term, many do not - but the testimony of both groups is that a year as a Ministry Trainee is an incredibly useful equipping for a lifetime of serving in the local church.

 If you’d like to know more about being a Ministry Trainee contact the NWGP office on 0151 703 1873 or email firstname.lastname@example.org and we’ll try and put you in touch with the right person to answer your questions!